supitsmike/DABMusicDownloader/README.md

 - **Music Search & Discovery**

-  - Search for albums, tracks, and artists
+  - Search for albums and tracks
   - Browse search results with album artwork and metadata
-  - Filter results by type (Albums, Tracks, Artists)
+  - Filter results by type (Albums or Tracks)
   - Pagination support for large result sets

 - **High-Quality Audio Downloads**